gitter-lab/pria_lifechem/README.md

 The IRV models were trained using a customized [fork of DeepChem](https://github.com/Malnammi/deepchem).
 See the separate installation instructions in that repository.

 Note: Random Forest results in the paper were obtained using Python 3.4 and sklearn=0.18.1.
 The random forest code is still compatible with `conda_env.yml`, but the results may differ due to different versions.

 ## dataset

+The dataset subdirectory contains a description of the expected file format and an example dataset that has been split into five folds.

-The high-throughput screening data will be uploaded to PubChem.
+The complete high-throughput screening data will be uploaded to PubChem.
 Pre-processed, merged versions of the data will be available on Zenodo.
-We have a pre-fixed split dataset for LC_Pria, PCBA, and LC_PCBA combined.

-keck_updated_complete.csv: contains complete data for Keck_Pria
+The Zenodo files contain:
+- The LifeChem compounds used for cross validation with PriA-SSB and RMI-FANCM labels split into five folds.
+- These same compounds merged with 128 tasks from PubChem split into five folds.
+- The separate LifeChem componds used for prospective testing with PriA-SSB.

 ## pria_lifechem

-- models:

-  - `deep_classification.py` SingleClassification (STNN-C)

-  - `deep_regression.py` SingleRegression (STNN-R)

-  - `deep_classification.py` MultiClassification (MTNN-C)

-  - `vanilla_lstm.py` VanillaLSTM (LSTM)

-  - `sklearn_randomforest.py` RandomForest (RF)

-  - `deepchem_irv_single.py` InfluenceRelevanceVoter (IRV)

-  - `stage_hyperparameter_search.py`

-  - `stage_cross_validation.py`

-  - `stage_prospective_screening.py`

-- `data_preparation.py`

-- `function.py`

-- `evaluation.py`

-- `integrity_checker.py`
+The pria_lifechem subdirectory contains:

+- scripts to prepare and load datasets
+- a script to evaluate trained models
+- a models subdirectory with code and instructions for training models
-- analysis
+- an analysis subdirectory to reproduce figures from the manuscript

 ## json

-This subdirectory contains json config files with the model hyperparameters.
+The json subdirectory contains json config files with the model hyperparameters.

 ## output

-This subdirectory contains scripts for post-processing the output files.
+The output subdirectory contains scripts for post-processing the output files.